Don’t sacrifice your financial future to pay for an education. Borrow smart to save money.

 I’m paying for school.
 What are my student loan options?

-- Private student loans are generally sought out after you’ve maxed out public loans.
-Among the most well-known private lenders is Sallie Mae, which started as a federal entity.
-You can obtain a private student loan from a bank, a state agency, a school or even a credit union.
-When considering which type of loan to take, note that private student loans can cover postgraduate expenses such as those that come with studying for the bar or residency.
-Federal loans can’t be used to cover these types of costs.
+- Private student loans are generally used to cover education expenses after you’ve maxed out public loans.
+You can get a private student loan from a bank, a state agency, a school or even a credit union.
+Private student loans also can pay postgraduate expenses that federal loans won’t such as those that come with studying for the bar or residency.

-Could a personal loan for students help me with larger expenses?
+Could a personal loan help me cover extra costs at school?

 Pros and cons of personal loans for education expenses